Quantum Monte Carlo Simulation of Bipolaron Superconductivity in Extended Hubbard--Holstein models on Face-Centered-Cubic and Body-Centered-Cubic Lattices: Discussion and conclusions

-As further work, we think study of the EPIs in A$_3$C$_{60}$ compounds would be interesting to establish whether any longer range EPIs that could lead to superlight effects are present.
-Additional QMC calculations including next-nearest neighbour hopping would also be of interest for study of the BCC lattice, since the intersite spacings of near-neighbour and next-nearest neighbour are similar, potentially leading to similar hoppings with other large effects \cite{adebanjo2024}.
-This is beyond the scope of the current paper as it would require significant algorithmic development with additional 3 kink updates including next-nearest neighbour hopping and is reserved for a future publication.
+Additional QMC calculations including next-nearest neighbour hopping would also be of interest for study of the BCC lattice, since the intersite spacings of near-neighbour and next-nearest neighbour are similar, potentially leading to similar hoppings.
+The presence of similar hopping strengths can lead to superlight effects in the anti-adiabatic limit, and the results in this paper indicate that superlight effects can persist into the intermediate adiabicity regimes \cite{adebanjo2024}.
+In practice, these next-nearest neighbor interactions are likely to decrease mass and increase transition temperatures due to the 1st order processes for bipolaron motion enabled by those extra hops.
+We discussed the process in the anti-adiabatic limit in our recent paper \cite{adebanjo2024}.
+QMC simulation of the effects of the next-nearest neighbour hoppings is beyond the scope of the current paper as it would require significant algorithmic development with additional 3 kink updates involving both nearest and next-nearest neighbour hopping and is reserved for a future publication.